 We've tried and tested many different extraction arms on the market and have found these to be the most robust and highest-quality arms available.
 The hose extraction arms we install come complete with an external exoskeletal support structure.
 An external support structure allows for there to be:

 - Easier to Maintain - Less mechanical seizures mean it's easier to move to the desired capture location, but also easy to clean and maintain.
-Contaminant capture by the LEV system, such as dust, can easily seize up joints and make it difficult to manoeuvre and service
+Contaminant capture by the LEV system, such as dust, can easily seize up joints and make it difficult to manoeuvre and service.

 - Noise - Less noise disruption from the LEV system ventilation will make the workplace less noisy

-The user is easily able to operate the extraction arms as its aided with multiple friction joints and two strong gas-powered struts, which means the user can position the hood exactly where the user wants it.
+The user is easily able to operate fume extraction arms as its aided with multiple friction joints and two strong gas-powered struts, which means the user can position the hood exactly where the user wants it.
 An effortless 4-way hood knuckle joint provides the user with a simple, yet smooth performance.
 It can operate above and below its mounting height and can be turned through virtually 360°.
 It can be positioned high or low and has good stability when manoeuvred into position.

-Also, extraction arms make it easy for the user to operate with a 4-way centre joint, meaning it can easily be tilted up, down, left and right to capture fumes or gases at-source.
+Also, fume extraction arms make it easy for the user to operate with a 4-way centre joint, meaning it can easily be tilted up, down, left and right to capture fumes or gases at-source.